-Magnetic tiles are a fantastic learning toy for little builders.
-They are a fun way to play with shapes, help your child progress from 2D to 3D construction and feed enthusiastic imaginations!
+Magnetic tiles are a fantastic learning toy for young builders.
+They are a fun way to play with shapes, help your child progress from 2D to 3D construction and feed enthusiastic imaginations.
 They also help to develop a wonderful range of skills: maths, science, spatial relationships, problem solving and tactile skills.
-Our families own 2 different brands: MagnaTiles and Playmags.
-So the obvious thing to do was to organise a playdate and compare the results!
+We own two different brands in our houses: MagnaTiles and Playmags.
+So the obvious thing to do was to organise a Five Little Stars playdate and compare the results below...

 Our Review of MagnaTiles and Playmags

 - The MagnaTiles 100 tile set is currently £99.99.

 - A Playmags 100 set is normally £109.99 (but at the time if writing it is on sale for £69.98).

 If the big prices put you off, here are some cheaper options if you want to start small and build up...

 - A Playmags Starter set of 60 pieces is normally £67.99.

 - MagnaTiles don't have a "starter set" so the nearest equivalent would be the 48 Piece deluxe set at £59.99.

 MagnaTiles and Playmags are both advertised as being suitable from 3+.
 But from our experience, they seem to be safe for slightly younger children too with supervision of course (because the edges can be a little sharp).
 Kate's 20-month-old daughter enjoys constructing in her own way (and deconstructing too!).